How Claude-Mem Uses Hooks: A Lifecycle-Driven Architecture

 Principle: Memory system failure shouldn’t break Claude Code- Database locked → Skip observation, log error

-- Worker crashed → Auto-restart via PM2
+- Worker crashed → Auto-restart via Bun

 - Network issue → Retry with exponential backoff